FiV0/izindlela/README.md

 ## Izindlela
-Izindlela is an ocaml program which does shortest path routing for different transportation modes of a map in osm format with visualization.
+Izindlela is an Ocaml program which does shortest path routing for different transportation modes of a map in osm format with visualization.

 ### Installation of third party libaries via opam: